Thursday, June 30, 2016

 Inferior Madison Avenue Luxury Retail Shopping - Brand Ambassador Idiots

-Recently, I browsed within a "luxury" boutique, and a sloppy experience ensued.
-Such poor branding, and an even worse shopping experience.
+Recently, I browsed within a "luxury" boutique on Madison Avenue, and a sloppy experience ensued.
+The company provided poor branding, and horrid shopping experience.

 Breaking up their chatter, I asked about the luggage pieces.
 While an associate rattled off the "script" about the merchandise, another came around the corner and joked, "Oh my God, remember when the new CEO came in with his new suitcase because the wheel broke in half?!"
 Obviously, he had spoken before seeing me.
 Regardless, that's not something you mention aloud. ("broke in half"??
 What kind of low-quality are they trying to peddle?)